-Litchfield Vehicle Storage Garage
+Vehicle Storage Garage

-Section 800 and Divisions 01 through 26 specifies materials, procedures, and requirements for the construction of the New Vehicle Storage Garage, complete with all appurtenances, including any and all associated utilities and services within the limits as shown on the Drawings.
+Division 800 specifies materials, procedures, and requirements for the construction of the York Vehicle Storage Garage, complete with all appurtenances, including any and all associated utilities and services within the limits as shown on the Drawings.

-The Contractor shall submit to the Resident for approval a cost breakdown of the major components of work for the New Vehicle Storage Garage, by Division, for sections 01 through 26.
+The Contractor shall submit to the Resident for approval a cost breakdown of the major components of work for the York Vehicle Storage Garage by standard specification Division lines items from 01 to 41.
 This breakdown will be used as a basis for monthly pay estimates.

-A building walk-thru shall occur 30 days prior to anticipated completion and MTA occupancy of the Garage.
-Contractor shall allow the MTA access to the new garage to furnish and install necessary equipment.
+A building walk-thru shall occur 30 days prior to anticipated completion of the building.
+Contractor shall allow the MTA access to the new building to furnish and install necessary equipment for toll operations.
 This shall be one week prior to the completion of the building.

-The Contractor shall ensure and be responsible for the total and complete coordination of all work in the New Vehicle Storage Garage.
+The Contractor shall ensure and be responsible for the total and complete coordination of all work in the York Vehicle Storage Garage.
 The Contractor shall generate coordination drawings for the Building.
 Coordination drawings shall:

 - 1. Be computer generated. - 2.
 Show a dimensionally accurate representation of all equipment that was approved by the shop drawing process. - 3.
-Show architectural features, structural features, piping, conduit, ductwork and any other items that require coordination which shall be accurately sized. - 4.
+Show architectural features, structural features, piping, conduit, ductwork, and any other items that require coordination which shall be accurately sized. - 4.
 Be submitted to and approved by the MTA prior to the purchasing of any approved equipment.